 Alternatively, if you’re looking for some other bujo tips and tricks, please find below the ultimate guide on how to plan ahead with a future log.

-If you’re one of the bullet journalists who love to create a different theme every month, bujo monthly spread is a great place to decorate it with a lettering or cute doodles.
+If you’re one of the bullet journalists who love to create a different theme every month, the bujo monthly spread is a great place to decorate it with lettering or cute doodles.

-Even if you aren’t a big fan of scheduling everything in your life, I highly recommend you trying out a weekly bullet journal spread.
+Even if you aren’t a big fan of scheduling everything in your life, I highly recommend you try out a weekly bullet journal spread.

 Making a to-do list with all the daily tasks you need to accomplish to meet your weekly and eventually monthly goals is a real game-changer.

 Bullet Journal Page Ideas